srcspider/nightdragon/README.md

 }
 </pre>

-All migrations need to be defined in the `steps` category of a `ibidem/schematics` configuration file.
+All schematics need to be defined in the `steps` category of a `ibidem/schematics` configuration file.

 Example: